 Remapping a dataset#

 In this tutorial we will remap a dataset from the native ICON grid to HEALPix.
-The dataset used as an example is from the EERIE project and is available online.
-It consists of five 2D variables and covers a period of 23 years, with a time step of six hours.
+The example dataset consists of five 2D variables sampled at six-hourly intervals.

 Note